raunaqbhirangi/reskin_sensor/README.md

 ```
 ## Usage

+1. Connect the 5X board to the microcontroller.

-1. Use the [Arduino IDE](https://www.arduino.cc/en/software) to upload code to a microcontroller (we recommend the Adafruit Trinket M0 or the Adafruit QT PY).
+2. Connect the microcontroller (we recommend the Adafruit Trinket M0 or the Adafruit QT PY) to the computer using a suitable USB cable

-2. Connect the 5X board to the microcontroller.
+3. Use the [Arduino IDE](https://www.arduino.cc/en/software) to upload code to a microcontroller.
+If you get a `can't open device "<port-name>": Permission denied` error, modify permissions to allow read and write on that port.
+On Linux, you would look like `sudo chmod a+rw <port-name>`

-3. Run test code on the computer
+4. Run test code on the computer
 ```
-$ python tests/sensor_proc_test.py
+$ python tests/sensor_proc_test.py -p <port-name>
 ```